 Replogle said he made the shift to benefit corporations because of his belief that a B Corp can be a force for good, saying they have “the fundamental alignment where their values and business practices are together.”

-Elaborating, he said he believes that the way to fix major crises is through businesses, and that the millennial generation is going to accomplish this change.
+Elaborating, he said he believes that the way to fix major crises is through businesses and that the millennial generation is going to accomplish this change.
 Many of the capital structures now are short-term oriented, meaning that they are rewarded for “internalizing profits and externalizing costs,” he said.
-Companies, mainly those that are private, are able to take the leap and become more conscience of the effects of their decisions.
+Companies, mainly those that are private, are able to take the leap and become more conscious of the effects of their decisions.
 Those who work for or with B Corps know that they might have to sacrifice short-term profits for a later reward.

 Replogle elaborated on his message during his question and answer session with the audience.
 He concluded his conversation by offering the following points of advice for anyone – particularly students – looking to make an impact.

 Choose opportunities that involve people that want to invest in you.

 Choose jobs and internships that are with people who are going to pay attention to the work that you do.
 This will not only help you potentially gain a job for the future, as in Replogle’s case with the Boston Consulting Group but will also help you grow by maximizing your time during whatever opportunity arises.